Moderately Mighty: To What Extent Can Internal Software Metrics Predict App Popularity at Launch?: Discussion

 \subsubsection{\textbf{Implications for Practitioners}}

-Our findings suggest that different internal metrics contribute valuable signals for predicting app popularity.
+Our findings suggest that different internal metrics can contribute signals for predicting app popularity.
 Practitioners should therefore view code-level metrics not only as maintainability indicators but also as potential predictors of market performance.
 We recommend that software development teams systematically incorporate code quality monitoring into their development processes.
 The integration of static analysis tools capable of tracking complexity, coupling, and code smells can aid in identifying latent issues that may impact both maintainability and user perception.
-Early detection of such issues allows teams to implement preventive measures, thereby improving both software quality and user satisfaction.
+Early detection of such issues allows teams to implement preventive measures, thereby improving both software quality and user satisfaction and potentially warding off technical debt \citep{cai2023software}.
 Furthermore, practitioners are encouraged to explore the use of machine learning and predictive analytics as part of their quality assurance strategy.